WW1 veterans' group founder dies

 He subsequently worked in human resources for local government in Lancashire and Bath.

-In 1982 he moved to West Sussex where he helped arrange the twinning of Littlehampton with Chennevières-sur-Marne in France and Durmerscheim in Germany.
+In 1982 he moved to West Sussex where he helped arrange the twinning of Littlehampton with Chennevières-sur-Marne in France and Durmersheim in Germany.

 In addition to his work with the World War One Veterans' Association he was also the welfare officer for the RAF Benevolent Fund and a trustee for Age Concern.